tmjo/charger-card/README.md

 ## Features

 - Fully customizable for your needs, the card may work for different chargers and other entities if you read the Advanced configuration section and customize it to your needs.
-For chargers that are supported by defaut, the setup is very easy (select brand and main entity and you should be done).
+For chargers that are supported by default, the setup is very easy (select brand and main entity and you should be done).
 - Animations: If choosing the default images of Easee chargers in any color, you can also choose to show leds which will behave according to charger status.
 This is identical to how the charger looks physically and similar to the Easee app and web site.
 Two leds for standby, all leds when connected, flashing while charging and so on.
 If SmartCharging is enabled, leds will be blue.
 - Collapsible menu buttons: Click on one of the menu buttons (if you enabled them) to get more info, config or limit settings.
 - Possibility to set current limits from UI